a7x/Analysis-StackExchange/README.md

 Getting Started
 ===============

 I have added data about Bicycles StackExchange in the folder.
-Lets find out how many users .
+Lets find out how many users.
+Earlier, I had a separate script for each.
+Now, to get an idea, you can generate Summary.py

 <pre>
-Rohits-MacBook-Pro:Scripts rohitdholakia$ python CountingUsers.py ../Bicycles/users.xml
+	Rohits-MacBook-Pro:Analysis-StackExchange rohitdholakia$ python Scripts/Summary.py Bicycles/
-2002
+ yo !   num users and epic users are  2002 	0 num questions and answers and accepted answers are  1208 	4396 	862 and finally, num famous in this are  0
 </pre>

 The script is very simple.
 But, it has a couple of things which will be seen throughout.
 Note that we are doing this work on a 4gb macbook pro with a modest processor. nothing fancy.
 Hence, dealing with this gigantic xml files keeping them all in memory in not an option.
 That is where the iterparse and clearElem() play a role. we parse it line-by-line and when we are done, we remove  the element and all its parents.
 The parents part becomes important if you are dealing with highly nested XML files.